 A fear of retirement continues to grip Canadians, even as retired Canadians lead happy lives.
 This is supported by the headlines you read, the sound bites you hear on television and the research that continues to focus on retirement.
-A recent report on Retirement noted that almost 7/10 working age people are worried about running out of money and having enough money to live on day to day1.
-A Retirement Risk Survey by the Canadian Institute of Actuaries found that 72% of Canadians are worried about maintaining a comfortable standard of living in retirement2.
+A recent report on Retirement noted that almost 7/10 working age people are worried about running out of money and having enough money to live on day to day.1 A Retirement Risk Survey by the Society of Actuaries found the following 2 concerns:

 It’s natural to have concerns about retirement.
 A major contributor is fear of the unknown and that is tied to having no tested roadmap that shows pre-retirees the path to take that will let them live out their dreams of a comfortable retirement.

 The goal of more and more aging Canadians is moving from success to significance.

 More and more people entering retirement are not moving from asset accumulation to organized spending.
 Their focus is not on accumulating more stuff but rather accumulating more experiences.
 Their goal is moving from success to significance.
 That should provide a clue as to what goes into a retirement plan, when to plan for retirement and why you make adjustments.
 Focus on doing this when moments matter.
 It could be when the kids move out; when the mortgage is paid off; when a parent or partner passes or has a health scare.
 Working with an advisor to plan for retirement can provide you peace of mind and a sense of preparedness.

 Research polls have found that Canadians in the same demographic group, comprised of those people ages 55-75 with investable assets of at least $100,000 are enjoying retirement, with more than half saying their quality of life has improved4.

 The vast majority of retirees (95%) say they are having a successful retirement.5

 What’s the biggest secret to retirement success?
 30% said; “realistic expectations”.6